firebolt-db/godocs/docs/Overview/indexes/using-indexes.md

 ### Additional resources

 * [Working with tables]({% link Overview/working-with-tables/working-with-tables.md %}) &ndash; An overview of how to create, manage, and optimize tables.
-* [Using Firebolt indexes]({% link Overview/using-indexes.md %}) &ndash; How Firebolt uses primary, aggregating, and join indexes to enhance query performance by minimizing scanned data and accelerating data retrieval.
 * [Working with partitions]({% link Overview/working-with-tables/working-with-partitions.md %}) &ndash; How to divide large tables into smaller partitions for optimal query efficiency and performance.
 * [RECOMMEND_DDL]({% link sql_reference/commands/queries/recommend_ddl.md %}) &ndash; Information on syntax, parameters and examples of using Firebolt’s tool to automatically recommend optimal primary index and partition strategies.